Overcoming Barriers, Inc. in collaboration with William James College

 The 28-hour course fee is $750.

-The course dates are: Course Opens February 5 and Closes April 27.
-You may study at your own pace within that time frame.
+You may study at your own pace within the allotted time frame.

 Overcoming Parent-Child Contact Problems: Family-Based Interventions for Resistance, Rejection and Alienation.
 (2016) Edited by Abigail M. Judge & Robin M. Deutsch.
 Oxford University Press.